TheGreatRambler/Did-I-Check/README.md

-# Did-I-Check
+# Did I Check
-The ultimate did I check list for programming
+The ultimate -did I check- list for programming

 found [here](https://blogs.msdn.microsoft.com/micahel/2004/07/07/did-i-remember-to/).

-Accessibility
+## Accessibility

 - Check the following MSAA property settings for every control on every dialog, command bar, and other UI feature: NAME, ROLE, STATE, VALUE, KBSHORTCUT, and DEFACTION
 - Change values in edit boxes and verify those values are reflected in the MSAA property set